|

 Nearing the top once more, is the realm of human beings in our varying conditions, degrees and statuses.

 The in-between states are called in Tibetan, the bardo.
-It is also the word for the locale of consciousness while it is not embodied, as in certain kinds of dreaming.
+This is also the word for the locale of consciousness while it is not embodied, as in certain kinds of dreaming.

 There are various versions of the Wheel of Rebirth.
 In a few, there is a buddha figure in each segment; in others there are various symbols used to represent the dharma.
 The pictures illustrating the "12 links" on the rim of the wheel may be somewhat different, too.